The Sugarmill

 The Sugarmill is a nightclub and music venue in Hanley, Stoke-on-Trent, that opened in 1994.

 Events

 The Sugarmill hosts Electric Friday club nights weekly, the longest running alternative club night in Staffordshire.
 The last Friday of each month is the Electric All-Nighter, open until 6 am.

 The club also hosts The Move on occasional Saturdays and every Bank Holiday Sunday, a club night which brings the biggest names in international house music.

 Their club nights are open to over 18s only, all their shows (unless stated otherwise) are open to over 14s.

 About

 The Sugarmill is situated at the bottom of Brunswick Street in the heart of the Cultural Quarter of Hanley, the city centre of Stoke-on-Trent.
-It can be seen next to the Stage Door pub and opposite the Fiction night club.
+It can be seen next to its sister venue – Sugarcane – and opposite the Fiction night club.

 Artists

 It has hosted many bands, some of which went on to gain great success.
 For example: